Signing day: Georgia has top class after 5-star flip; Ohio State sigh of relief on No. 1 player

 The early signing period in college football opened Wednesday with some five-star drama.

 Georgia likely locked up the top recruiting class by flipping an in-state blue-chip player away from Florida State.
-The consensus No. 1 recruit in the country had Ohio State coach Ryan Day literally sighing with relief, and then still waiting to make it official.
+The consensus No. 1 recruit in the country had Ohio State's Ryan Day literally sighing with relief, and then made the coach wait hours before officially becoming a Buckeye.
 Florida managed to hold on to a couple of five-stars amid a flurry of late de-commits.

 Meanwhile, the long and winding recruitment of Dylan Raiola ended bright and early with the highly touted quarterback signing a national letter of intent with Nebraska, the school where his father was an All-American offensive lineman.